Opéra imaginaire

-Opéra imaginaire (translates as "an opera for the imagination") is a 1993 French live-action animated musical anthology film, made for television.
+Opéra imaginaire (translates as "an opera for the imagination") is a 1993 live-action animated musical anthology television film.
 It has been compared to films like Fantasia and Allegro Non Troppo, and consists of 12 different segments, most of which are based on different popular operas.
 All of these segments are done in a greater variety of animation styles than Fantasia had done.
 It was nominated for best production at the CableACE Awards in 1994.

 Program

 Intro

 The film begins with "Je crois entendre encore" (from Georges Bizet's opera Les pêcheurs de perles) playing, while screenshots from each of the 12 segments appear.

 Segments

 "Ladies and gentlemen.
 Or perhaps...
 Good evening, ladies and gentlemen.
 Welcome.
 Welcome to a gala for a very special occasion.
 Tonight, we are going to celebrate 400 years of opera with some of my very favourite pieces.
 I've invited a few of my best friends along, and one or two of my best enemies.
 You may know some of them already: Lakmé, Scarpia, Pagliacci.
 And who better to accompany us as we start our journey than the first great recording artist, Caruso?
 Oh, it's not as far as the Met, La Scala or Covent Garden; we are going to my 'Opéra imaginaire'.
 So, let's imagine."